D-Skr/wlabs/README.md

 ```

 2. Sort by Product

 Your task is to sort an array of integer numbers by the product (multiplication) of the value and the index.
 For sorting the index starts at 1, NOT at 0!
 The sorting has to be ascending.
-The array will never be null and will always contain numbers.
+The array will never be null and wilalways contain numbers.
 Sample input:

 ```
 [23, 2, 3, 4, 5]